TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-4.md

 In many ways, TDD is much more productive than writing code without tests.
 If we didn't have the test for the adding function above, we would have to run the code ourselves over and over, plugging in different numbers until we were sure that it was working... not a big deal for a simple `add(2, 2)`, but imagine having to do that for more complicated functions, like checking whether or not someone has won a game of tic tac toe: \(`game_win(["o", null,"x",null,"x",null,"x", "o", "o"])`).
 If you didn't do TDD, then you might actually have to play multiple games against yourself just to test if the function was working correctly!

 We will teach you the art of actually writing these tests later in the course.
-The following assignment has the tests already written out for you.
+The following practice has the tests already written out for you.
 All you have to do is set up the testing environment, read the specs, and write the code that makes them pass!

-### Assignment
+### Practice

 <div class="lesson-content__panel" markdown="1">
 Follow the steps below to get started.
 Once you complete Step 1, be sure to use the README for **_each individual exercise_** in order to do them correctly.